Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Introduction

-Defenders of randomization inference have responded to these critiques in various ways.
-Some, while largely accepting the critiques of the sharp null, argue that RI is nevertheless useful for assessing whether treatment had any effect at all, as a preliminary step to determine whether further analysis is warranted \citep[e.g.,][]{Imbens15a}.
-An alternative proposal, advanced by \citet{Chung13a}, is to employ “studentized” test statistics that render permutation tests asymptotically valid under a weak null hypothesis\footnote{The term \textit{weak} is typically used to refer to the null hypothesis of no average effect, in contradistinction to the stronger hypothesis of no effect whatsoever \citep[e.g.,][]{FreedmanPisaniPurves97a}.
-We use \textit{weak} more generally, to refer to any hypothesis that stipulates the value of some function of the unit-level treatment effects (e.g., their average, maximum or quantiles) but otherwise allows for arbitrary effect heterogeneity.
-A weak null is a ``composite'' hypothesis in the sense that it encompasses multiple configurations of potential outcomes rather than a single one as a sharp null does.} \citep[see, e.g.,][]{Neyman23a, Ding:2017aa,Wu:2018aa,Fogarty:2019aa,cohen2020gaussian}.
-Some scholars defend the constant-effects assumption more forthrightly, regarding it as a convenient approximation that is preferable to the shortcomings of parametric methods, such as their sensitivity to assumptions about tail behavior \citep{rosenbaum2010design} or inability to account for complex treatment assignments \citep{HoImai06a}.
+Defenders of RI have responded in various ways.
+Some argue that RI is nevertheless useful for assessing whether treatment had any effect at all, as a preliminary step to determine whether further analysis is warranted \citep[e.g.,][]{Imbens15a}.
+An alternative proposal, advanced by \citet{Chung13a}, is to employ “studentized” test statistics that render permutation tests asymptotically valid under a weak null hypothesis \citep[e.g.,][]{Ding:2017aa, Wu:2018aa, Fogarty:2019aa, cohen2020gaussian}.\footnote{The term \textit{weak} is typically used to refer to the null hypothesis of no average effect, in contradistinction to the stronger hypothesis of no effect whatsoever \citep[e.g.,][A-32]{FreedmanPisaniPurves97a}.
+We use \textit{weak} more generally, to refer to any hypothesis that stipulates the value of some function of the unit-level treatment effects (e.g., their average or a given quantile) but otherwise allows for arbitrary effect heterogeneity.
+A weak null is a ``composite'' hypothesis in the sense that it encompasses multiple configurations of potential outcomes rather than a single one as a sharp null does.} Some scholars defend the constant-effects assumption more forthrightly, regarding it as a convenient approximation that is preferable to the shortcomings of parametric methods, such as their sensitivity to assumptions about tail behavior \citep{rosenbaum2010design} or inability to account for complex treatment assignments \citep{HoImai06a}.

-While the defenses described above are reasonable, all presume that randomization tests are exactly valid only as tests of a sharp null hypothesis.
-As such, they do not fully address the concerns of critics who regard sharp nulls as inherently “restrictive,” “uninteresting,” and “academic.”
-We show, by contrast, that many randomization tests are also exactly valid under a class of weak null hypotheses.
-This further provides CIs for the maximum (or minimum) individual effects.
-We then extend RI to give exact tests for all quantiles of heterogeneous individual effects.
-These substantially expand the applicability of RI and permit assessment of the size as well as significance of treatment effects.
+Though reasonable, all these defenses presume that randomization tests are exactly valid only as tests of a sharp null hypothesis.
+We offer a more fundamental defense.
+As we show, many randomization tests of the sharp null are exactly valid under a corresponding hypothesis under which unit-level effects are bounded but otherwise hetereogenous.
+This result in turn provides the basis for CIs for the maximum (or minimum) individual effect and, by extension, for any quantile of the distribution of unit-level effects.
+These results substantially expand the applicability of RI and permit assessment of the substantive magnitude of treatment effects as well as their statistical significance.